Selling Foreign Property: The Ultimate Guide for US Expats

 Common US tax treaties with other countries

 • United Kingdom: The US has a tax treaty with the UK.
 The treaty defines which country has “first” taxing rights and “sole” taxing rights.
 Similarly, the treaty aims to prevent double taxation between the two countries.
-Since the UK is a higher tax jurisdiction than the US, those who utilize Foreign Tax Credit may entirely offset all their US tax obligations or find themselves with significant tax credits.
+Since the UK is a higher tax jurisdiction than the US, those who utilize Foreign Tax Credits may entirely offset all their US tax obligations or find themselves with significant tax credits.

 • Australia: The US-Australia tax treaty specifies the favorable treatment of retirement income and states that a company will be taxed where it is registered.
-However, taking advantage of Foreign Tax Credit remains the best option for those who want to avoid income tax-related double taxation including capital gains tax.
+However, taking advantage of the Foreign Tax Credit remains the best option for those who want to avoid income tax-related double taxation, including capital gains tax.

 • France: The US has a tax treaty with France that provides for the exchange of information and defines where income is taxed.
-However, as with the other treaties, the best way to avoid double taxation is by taking advantage of Foreign Tax Credit, especially since France has higher tax rates than the US.
+However, as with the other treaties, the best way to avoid double taxation is by taking advantage of the Foreign Tax Credit, especially since France has higher tax rates than the US.

 • Germany: At 48.1%, Germany has the second-highest tax rates (4) of all OECD countries—after Belgium’s 52.6%.
 There is a tax treaty between the US and Germany that spells out which taxes are to be paid and to whom.